jepetersohn/phase-3-guide/week-2/Readme.md

 ### Day 3 Client-side heavy apps

-- 9a - Building 1 Page Apps
+- 9a - Ajax/Ajax on Rails booster
 - am - [build a thick client on Rails](https://github.com/Devbootcamp/challenge-build-a-thick-client-on-rails)
-- 2p - JS frameworks (Backbone, Ember and Angular)
+- 2p - Model, View and Controller relationships in Rails.
 - pm - [build a thick client on Rails](https://github.com/Devbootcamp/challenge-build-a-thick-client-on-rails)
 - 6p
   - Work on your project pitch